Healthy Recipes Blog

 Jump to Recipe Review Recipe

 When prepared correctly, shirataki noodles are a wonderful low-carb and gluten-free alternative to noodles and pasta.
-I usually prepare buttered shirataki noodles, but these sesame noodles are a lovely Asian-style variation.
-They're delicious, flavorful, and filling.
+I usually prepare buttered shirataki noodles, but these sesame noodles are a delicious Asian-style variation.
+They're incredibly flavorful and filling.

 Ingredients